martivit/EduAnalysisTool/README.md

 -	*ECE Access*: Participation rate in organized learning (one year before the official primary entry age).
 This refers to the percentage of children attending an early childhood education program or primary school.

--	Early Enrolment in Primary Grades: The percentage of children one year before the official primary school entry age attending primary school.
+-	*Early Enrolment in Primary Grades*: The percentage of children one year before the official primary school entry age attending primary school.

 For children in the **primary school-age** category (and similarly for older age groups), access and disruption can be analysed along with:

--	Net Attendance Rates: The percentage of school-aged children in primary school, lower secondary, or upper secondary school who are currently attending school.
+-	*Net Attendance Rates*: The percentage of school-aged children in primary school, lower secondary, or upper secondary school who are currently attending school.

--	Over-Age Attendance: The percentage of school-aged children attending school who are at least two years older than the intended age for their grade, specifically at the primary school level.
+-	*Over-Age Attendance*: The percentage of school-aged children attending school who are at least two years older than the intended age for their grade, specifically at the primary school level.

-### Indicators for Children in School
-- **ECE Access**: Percentage of children attending early childhood education.
-- **Early Enrolment in Primary Grades**: Percentage of children attending primary school before the official age.
-- **Net Attendance Rates**: The percentage of school-aged children currently attending.
-- **Over-Age Attendance**: Children attending school who are two years older than the intended age for their grade.
+**All the mentioned dimensions and indicators should always be disaggregated by gender, and, where possible, by population group and administrative level**

-### Children Not Accessing Education
+#### **2. Analysis of Children Not Accessing Education, OoS**
-Key dimensions:
+Two key dimensions are essential for this analysis: the out-of-school rate and the barriers preventing access to education.

-- **Out-of-School Rate**: Percentage of children not attending school.
+- **Out-of-School Rate**: Analyse the percentage of school-aged children who are not attending any level of education.

-- **Barriers to Education**: Identify the main barriers preventing access.
+- **Barriers to Education**: Identify the main barriers preventing children from attending school.

+Following the same logic, the school-age categories and disaggregation need to be applied, measuring these indicators for each of the school-age categories.

+**All the mentioned dimensions and indicators should always be disaggregated by gender, and, where possible, by population group and administrative level**

 ## Analysis Implementation

-### 1. Install Necessary Packages (Example Code)
+### 1. Install functions and load Data
+#### Install Humind and Education branch in Humind.data
 ```
-# Example of how to install the necessary packages
 if(!require(devtools)) install.packages("devtools")
 devtools::install_github("impact-initiatives-hppu/humind")
 devtools::install_github("impact-initiatives-hppu/humind.data", ref = "education")